LuizBonato/LuizBonato/README.md

 ## 🎯 Where I'm Headed

-Currently expanding into **Java back-end development** (Santander/DIO bootcamp) to move from integration-focused work toward full back-end engineering — building APIs and services, not just connecting them.
+Currently expanding into Java back-end development (Santander/DIO bootcamp) to deepen fundamentals and build the services I integrate with.

 Areas of focus: REST API design · microservices · automated testing · clean architecture.